simula/datasets.simula.no/datasets/soccernet-echoes.md

 ## Accessing the Dataset

-The dataset is available on: https://github.com/SoccerNet/sn-echoes.
+The dataset is available [here](https://github.com/SoccerNet/sn-echoes).

 ## Terms of Use